rullyikhsan/Hackintosh/README.md

-This Patch Hackintosh for fresh install on your machine :
+This Patch Hackintosh for fresh install on your Machine